 * \li Query cross-validated weighting (\c CV, default), where we iteratively use a subset of the

 * query to construct a search instance to retrieve the remaining query genes.
-The sum of the score of the
+This is a form of measuring

 * \li Equal weighting (\c EQUAL), where all datasets are weighted equally.

 * \li Order statistics integration (\c ORDER_STAT), which is outlined in Adler et al (2009).

 * This method computes a P-value statistics by comparing the rank of correlation across datasets to the

 * ranks that would have been generated a null distribution (where correlations are assumed to be

 * randomly scattered and all ranks are equally likely).

 * The use of \c -V \c CV is highly recommended.